alagala/labs/azure/databricks/README.md

 ## Run Terraform to create the environment

-Modify the project file `poc.tfvars` to enter the values that are right for the deploymnent of the environment in your Azure subscription:
+Modify the project file `poc.tfvars` to enter the values that are right for the deployment of the environment in your Azure subscription:
 ```
 project_name              = <PROJECT_NAME>
 project_location          = <AZURE_REGION_TO_DEPLOY_THE_PROJECT>